-A new public art activation in Toronto makes use of interactive technology to spotlight issues faced by women – including the challenges of homelessness, but also the obstacles of chauvinism.
+A new public art installation in Toronto makes use of interactive technology to spotlight issues faced by women – including the challenges of homelessness, but also the obstacles of chauvinism.

 For many women, displaced from their homes or estranged from their families, the holiday season can be particularly challenging.
 Thousands of women and children sleep in shelters on any given night because it isn’t safe at home.